marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ### Putting the App together

-The production application will configure security rules, create the exposed messaging routes, and provide a user database where run-time authentication and authorization can be derived.
+The production application will merge security rules, messaging routes and backing implementation.
+Using Spring Security's supp and provide a user database where run-time authentication and authorization can be derived.
 In the next listing, we will look at enabling Spring Security for RSocket services.

 ```kotlin
 @EnableReactiveMethodSecurity  // 1